asgeir-s/tb-signals/README.md

 ## Interface
 	POST: /streams/'streamID'/signals 	{'-1,0 or 1'} => the signal
-	GET:  /streams/'streamID'/signals? (optional URL-params: fromId, toId, afterTime, beforeTime and lastN (see combinations at the bottom of this page)) => all signals
+	GET:  /streams/'streamID'/signals? (optional URL-params: onlyClosed, fromId, toId, afterTime, beforeTime and lastN (see combinations at the bottom of this page)) => all signals
 	GET:  /streams/'streamID'/status => last signal

 ## Environment Variables